 For all outdoor projects involving weed removal work, tree planting, habitat restoration, and trail-building, be sure to wear sturdy shoes/boots, work clothing.
 You will get dirty!
 Depending on the weather, you might need to bring rain gear.
-It’s always a good idea to dress in layers, if the sun comes out.
+It’s always a good idea to dress in layers if the sun comes out and the afternoon is warm.
 For sunny Summer days, bring sun-screen.

 What to Bring (Besides the Volunteer Form)

 Bring a bottle of water.
 Light snacks are provided.
 For projects lasting from morning into the afternoon, it is advisable to pack a lunch and bring a water bottle.
 In general, for “Boots on the Ground” projects, all work equipment such as shovels, tarps, and rakes are supplied for projects requiring them, but you are welcome to bring your own.